 Dr. Michael Cohen is a fellowship-trained pediatric otolaryngologist who has a special interest in caring for children with hearing loss and chronic ear disease.
-Dr. Cohen earned his medical degree from New York University School of Medicine in 2004 prior to completing his residency training in otolaryngology—head and neck surgery at Temple University School of Medicine in 2008, where he also served as the Chief Resident until 2009.
+Dr. Cohen earned his medical degree from New York University School of Medicine in 2004 prior to completing his residency training in otolaryngology—head and neck surgery at Temple University School of Medicine in 2009.
 Dr. Cohen then went to the Children’s Hospital of Pittsburgh of UPMC, where he completed a postdoctoral scholar training in 2010 and his pediatric otolaryngology fellowship in 2011.
 Dr. Cohen now serves as Director of the Multidisciplinary Pediatric Hearing Loss Clinic at Mass.
 Eye and Ear and is an Assistant Professor of Otolaryngology at Harvard Medical School.

 Dr. Cohen has been an invited speaker at national and international meetings and has authored numerous peer-reviewed publications and textbook chapters in the field.
-He is also the Course Director of the two-day Harvard International Endoscopic Ear Surgery Course, which is held semi-annually at Mass.
+He is also the Course Director of the two-day International Endoscopic Ear Surgery Course, which is held semi-annually at Mass.
 Eye and Ear.

 Dr. Cohen’s clinical interests are centered around children with ear problems such as tumors (cholesteatoma), infections and fluid, eardrum perforations, retractions, sensorineural hearing loss (SNHL), and pediatric cochlear implantation, and management of chronic ear disease and cholesteatoma.
 He also cares for children with a wide range of ear, nose, and throat problems such as recurrent ear infections, obstructive sleep apnea, recurrent tonsillitis, neck masses, and sinus disease.

 His clinical research is in the area of pediatric otolaryngology, including endoscopic ear surgery, cochlear implantation, pediatric otology, unilateral hearing loss, pediatric hearing loss, chronic ear disease, otitis media, obstructive sleep apnea, and Eustachian tube dysfunction.